cjohnson318/cjohnson318.github.io/_posts/2024-10-31-modeling-agents-in-python-using-mesa.markdown

 Great, that works.
 These are the lessons I learned:

-  - `self.pos` is a member of Agent
+  - `self.pos` is a member of Agent; renaming this `position` will break the code
-  - `networkx.Graph` nodes need to be integers, not strings
+  - `networkx.Graph` nodes need to be integers to work with `mesa.space.NetworkGrid`, not strings
   - `mesa.space.NetworkGrid.get_neighbors()` returns `mesa.Agent` objects, while `mesa.space.NetworkGrid.get_neighborhood()` returns `networkx.Node` objects

 Here is a more complicated example.
 There are two, differently sized Trucks,